 Simply plug and play!

 The Asabi is an intelligent pedal based on Jackson Audio’s own digital design.
-The two foot switches can allow you to set different levels of diode clipping through out the unit.
+The foot switches can allow you to set levels of diode clipping throughout the unit.

 Simply press and hold the foot switches to allow access to program the pedal to your favorite sound.
 Both overdrive and distortion can be set to taste.

 There are 3 input jacks on the Asabi, one of which is for MIDI control.
-The unit requires a certain cable to convert DIN to TRS in order to do so, but once acquired you can use CC commands to control the pedal.
-This can be a powerful feature if your rig is heavily MIDI controlled.
+The unit requires a certain cable to convert DIN to TRS.
+To do so, once acquired, you can use CC commands to control the pedal.
+This can be a powerful feature if your rig is heavily MIDI-controlled.
 Not only can you turn the overdrive and distortion on and off, but you can scroll through the presets as you like.

-Its a great pedal full of some really cool features and great sounds.
+It’s a great pedal, full of some really cool features and great sounds.
 I really dig pedals that allow you to move up in settings on the fly.
-The Asabi is packed with great tone at every setting and it is easy to use and set up.
+The Asabi is packed with great tone at every setting, and it’s easy to use and set up.
 MIDI controllable could get crazy good and super versatile.

-I didn’t have any Plug in modules to play around with and would be interested to get a chance to play with some to see how different this pedal can get.
-But the stock plug in sounds great and is really fun to play around with.
+I didn’t have any plug-in modules to play around with.
+But would be interested to get a chance to play with some to see how different this pedal can get.
+But the stock plug-in sounds great and is really fun to play around with.
 There is a ton of gain!

-I do recommend this pedal, it is a bit on the pricey side, but it is a two in one unit with some great control features!
+I do recommend this pedal.
+It’s a bit on the pricey side, but it is a two-in-one unit with some great control features!